-Mental health counselors are not available on campus.
-However, students should contact the Admissions office to be referred resources available in the local community.
+Mental health counselors are not available on campus, but available through the Student Assistance Program (free to all students and their family members).
+Additionally, students can contact the Admissions office to be referred mental health resources available in the local community.